Realseal177/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+It's used to create an HTML tree in JS and insert it into the webpage.
+Useful for creating mass amounts of the same feature frameworks without having to dry code each individual
 2. What is an event?
+Typically described as anything that the user does while on the webpage, like pressing a key, clicking a button, hovering over something, etc.
 3. What is an event listener?
+A mechanism that allows a developer to attach a function or command to an event.
+It 'listens' for the event, like a click, then executes something when the event takes place.
 4. Why would we convert a NodeList into an Array?
+To access each piece of it and apply things to each piece of the HTML tree you built
 5. What is a component?
+Components are modular elements we add to the webpage by creating them in (preferably) JS.
+Rather than hardcoding something into the HTML doc every time we need something new, we can create functions that make the components, then plug them in when we need them